P8yDay/Route-66/challenges/gemini-giant-IL.md

 * Must include a user-controlled, friendly spaceship (navigates horizontally)
 * Must include at least **3** rows of **8** AI-controlled, enemy spaceships (navigate horizontally & vertically)
 * The friendly spaceship must fire rockets on command (destroying enemy spaceships if struck)
-* *Unblocked*, enemy spaceships must fire rockets randomly (destroying the friendly spaceship if struck)
+* Unblocked, enemy spaceships must fire rockets randomly (destroying the friendly spaceship if struck)
 * Must include a NUMBER OF LIVES REMAINING label (3 lives recommended)
-* Must include CURRENT SCORE and HIGH SCORE labels
+* Must include SCORE and HIGH SCORE labels
+* Must include a COUNTDOWN timer, whose surplus is added to the user's SCORE
 * The user must lose if NUMBER OF LIVES REMAINING reduces to **0**
-* The user must lose if enemy spaceships advance past a defined height
+* The user must lose if enemy spaceships advance past a defined height on-screen
 * The user must win if all enemy spaceships are destroyed
-* Must implement (re)start game functionality
+* Must implement a (re)start game functionality

 ## Bonus

 Take your *Space Invaders* game to the next level!

+- [ ] Write the user's HIGH SCORES to a data file, which can be accessed via a LEADERBOARDS menu
+- [ ] Include online functionality, in which LEADERBOARDS are shared between multiple users
+- [ ] Implement several levels with various enemy spaceship layouts
-- [ ] Incompleted bonus challenge
+- [ ] Implement an enemy "mothership" that can absorb multiple hits before elimination
-- [ ] Incompleted bonus challenge
+- [ ] Implement enemy fired traps & powerups including:

+  * Freezing the user's spaceship
+  * Inverting the user's controls
+  * Speeding up the user's spaceship
+  * Speeding up rockets
+  * Duplicating the user's spaceship

 ##### *(Completed bonus challenges are indicated above)*